sajithveluthattil/testrail-integration/README.md

 - For each result to be reported, get the method and it's enclosing class (multiple runs for same suite, not supported yet.
 Need to handle configurationIds for that to work)
 	- get the annotations and figure out the automation id
-	- if the test was DD, the first parameter should be automation id
+	- if the test was Data DRiven, the first parameter should be automation id/case id
 	- from automation id, get the case id
 	- now we have case id and test run id
 	- report the result